canonical/tailscale-snap/docs/manual-testing-playbook.md

 ### Tailscale SSH

 TODO
+- tailscaled in ssh mode does not work (incoming ssh connections on the tailnet will not work, failing with permission denied).
+- `tailscale ssh` will work if sshing to a host running tailscaled, if that tailscaled is not installed via the strictly confined snap.

 ### Tailscale update

 Tailscale includes a built in updater, which won't work because the snap files are immutable.
-The behaviour will look like this:
+The behaviour will look like this (if a newer version of Tailscale is available):

 ```bash
 lxc exec $TAILSCALE_VM_1 -- tailscale update --yes